nickheyer/ACBot/README.md

 Prerequisites:

 - Python must be installed on your machine.
 [Click Here](https://www.python.org/ftp/python/3.10.4/python-3.10.4-amd64.exe) for 64-bit installer
+  - During installation, make sure you select the option "Add Python to environmental variables"
 - This was built for Windows, though you could retrofit the file paths, etc. for Linux / Mac.
 - You will need a valid email and a [Discord API Token](https://discord.com/developers/applications).